 We welcome donations to Special Collections.
-As outlined in our Collection Development Policy, we will consider donations that support the primary mission of Special Collections, which is to support the undergraduate research and education mission of UNC Asheville by providing unique primary and secondary research materials of enduring value that document local and regional history and culture.
+As outlined in our Collection Development Policy, we will consider donations that support the primary mission of Special Collections, which is to support the undergraduate research and education mission of UNC Asheville by providing unique primary and secondary research materials that document local and regional history and culture.

 Donations of materials are considered gifts to Special Collections and will become a permanent part of Special Collections.
 Donors are required to sign a Donor Agreement and Deed of Gift Form.
 Donated materials will be organized according to archival principles, stored in secure conditions, and will be made available to researchers in a supervised, secure environment.